VladPyatov/ML1/README.md

 5. Find all objects that have NaN features and remove them from the selection.
 6. Train the decision tree with the random_state = 241 parameter and other default parameters.
 7. Calculate the importance of the features and find the two features with the greatest importance.

+# Week2
+# Task 1:
+1. Download the Wine set.
+2. Extract features and classes from the data.
+3. Create a splitter generator
+4. Find the cross-validation classification accuracy for the k nearest neighbors method for k from 1 to 50.
+5. Scale features.
+6. What value of k turned out to be optimal after reducing the features to the same scale?
+Did feature scaling help?

+# Task 2:
+1. Download the Boston set.
+2. Scale features.
+3. Create a splitter generator.
+4. Go through the different options for the metric parameter p over the grid from 1 to 10 in such a way that 200 options are tested in total.
+5. At what p the quality of cross-validation was optimal?